Joseph0M/DIYson-SolarCycle/README.md

 # Solar Tracking with the DIYson

-Please see `solarcycle.py` in the latest commit at the bottom for the main Algorithm.
+Please see `Firmware/PiZero/DIYson_lib/solarcycle.py` for the main Algorithm.
 The aim with this algorithm is to provide the capability of changing **CCT (Colour temperature)**  and **intensity** based on the sun's movement throughout the day. it also includes the age multiplier function that **varies the light intensity based on age**, replicating the feature from Dyson.
 Although the DIYson currently does not have a tuneable CCT LED, I hope this algorithm can spark a discussion about the addition of smarter features that Dyson offers, e.g., motion sensing and object distance sensing with a ToF sensor.

 ## How the algorithm works